-In this post, I will cover numerous questions pertaining to the humble cockroach.
-While almost universally hated throughout the world you can not deny these pesky insects are fascinating in their in own right.
+In this post, I will cover numerous questions about the humble cockroach.
+While almost universally hated worldwide, you can not deny these pesky insects are fascinating in their own right.

 Do Cockroaches Have Brains?

-Yes, cockroaches do have brains – but these are very basic and simple in comparison to human brains.
+Yes, cockroaches have brains – but these are basic and simple compared to human brains.

-They only have about 20,000 brain cells (compared to the 100 billion humans have), and they do not have any pain receptors.
+They only have about 20,000 brain cells (compared to the 100 billion humans), and they do not have any pain receptors.

 The cockroach’s brain is in its head, and it has a pair of ganglia in the thorax near the nerve cord that helps it process some of its information.

 They have nerve cells – cockroaches do not have very much of them, though, so compared to humans, they don’t feel pain as much as we do.

 Cockroaches have two major ganglia, also called nerve cords.
 One is located in their head, and the other is near their body’s tail end.

 These help them control movement, but they don’t give them any sensory information – it’s more like they are “connected” to different parts of the roach’s body, which helps them control movement.

 Do Cockroaches Have Feelings?